6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 <h1> Welcome to Computer Language Engineering (6.110) </h1>

+{: .warning }
-> _⚠️ This website is still under active development.
-If you are taking the class, please note that the information currently on this website may not be completely accurate while this notice is up. ⚠️_
+⚠️ This website is still under active development.
+If you are taking the class, please note that the information currently on this website may not be completely accurate while this notice is up. ⚠️

 <details open markdown="block">
   <summary>